2019 Grant Guidelines

 Food Grants are not intended for:

-- services and programs that are not directly providing services to address food insecurity
+- Organizations that are not directly providing services to address food insecurity

-- solely behavioral health, shelter & safety, or health care (in this grant cycle.)
+- Solely behavioral health, shelter & safety, or health care-related projects or programs

 - Grants are available to organizations serving all regions of Santa Barbara County.